lusalga/travelSite/README.md

 ### `Objective`

 Create a static application using Express.js for server side.
-We build frontend application with the view Engine Handlebars.js.
+We build frontend application with the view Engine Express-Handlebars.
 The web page also is to be esponsive website.